pfenninglab/TACIT/README.md

 3. Run `ocr_phylo(g)lm_conditional.r` (described below) on the output from `permulationList.py`.
 4. Run `compute_perm_pvals_conditional.py` (described below) on the output from `ocr_phylo(g)lm_conditional.r`.
 5. Run `permulationList.py` on the output from `compute_perm_pvals_conditional.py` with threshold 0.05 and --permulation 9000.
-6. If OCRs remain, repeat steps 3-5, using threshold 0.005 and --permulation 90000 in step 5.
+6. If OCRs remain, repeat steps 3-5, using threshold 0.005 and --permulation 90000 in step 5 with the same output directory but a different output template file name in step 3.
-7. If OCRs remain, repeat steps 3-5, using threshold 0.0005 and --permulation 900000 in step 5.
+7. If OCRs remain, repeat steps 3-5, using threshold 0.0005 and --permulation 900000 in step 5 with the same output directory but a different output template file name in step 3.
-8. If OCRs remain, repeat steps 3-4.
+8. If OCRs remain, repeat steps 3-4 with the same output directory but a different output template file name in step 3.
 9. Run `bhCorrection.R` (described below) on the output from `compute_perm_pvals_conditional.py`.